Dr. Stephen Emmons

 Dr. Emmons has enjoyed collaborating with his faculty colleagues and the students at ASU, writing several pieces that have been premiered by faculty artists as well as student ensembles.
 Particularly significant are his collaborations with Dr. Timothy Bonenfant, who has premiered several of his works for clarinet and bass clarinet.
 His music is published by Cimarron Music Press, Potenza Music, and National Music Publishers.
 Recordings of Dr. Emmons’ music can be found on his YouTube channel.

-Dr. Emmons’ music theory textbook, A Survey of Music Theory for the College Classroom, is available on the OERTX Repository.
+Dr. Emmons’ music theory textbooks, A Survey of Music Theory for the College Classroom and A Survey of Form in Music for the College Classroom, are available in the OERTX Repository.